-On May 23, 2018, a putative shareholder class action complaint was filed in Superior Court of the State of California, County of San Mateo (the "Superior Court"), captioned Wong v.
+On May 23, 2018, a putative shareholder class action complaint was filed in Superior Court of the State of California, County of San Mateo (the Superior Court), captioned Wong v.
 Restoration Robotics, Inc., et al., No. 18CIV02609.
 On June 21, 2018 and June 28, 2018, two putative class action complaints were filed in the United States District Court for the Northern District of California, captioned Guerrini v.
 Restoration Robotics, Inc., et al., No. 5:18-cv-03712-EJD and Yzeiraj v.
 Restoration Robotics, Inc., et al., No. 5:18-cv-03883-BLF, respectively.
 On July 24, 2018, the U.S. Northern District Court related the Guerrini and Yzeiraj actions and reassigned the Yzeiraj action to Judge Edward J. Davila.
 The Wong and Guerrini complaints name the Company as defendants, and certain of its current and former executive officers and directors, certain of its venture capital investors and the underwriters in the Company's IPO.
 The Yzeiraj complaint names the Company as defendants and certain of its current and former executive officers and directors.
 The Wong complaint asserts claims under Sections 11, 12(a)(2) and 15 of the Securities Act of 1933, or the Securities Act.
 The Guerrini and Yzeiraj complaints assert claims under Sections 11 and 15 of the Securities Act.
 The complaints all allege, among other things, that the Company's Registration Statement filed with the SEC on September 1, 2017 and the Prospectus filed with the SEC on October 13, 2017 in connection with the Company's IPO were inaccurate and misleading, contained untrue statements of material facts, omitted to state other facts necessary to make the statements made not misleading and omitted to state material facts required to be stated therein.
-The complaints seek unspecified monetary damages, other equitable relief and attorneys' fees and costs.
+The complaint seek unspecified monetary damages, other equitable relief and attorneys' fees and costs.
+In addition, on June 11, 2019, a putative shareholder class action complaint was filed in Superior Court of the State of California, County of San Mateo, captioned Li v.
+Restoration Robotics, Inc., et al., No.

 On August 8, 2018, the Company, along with certain of its current and former executive officers and directors, filed a motion to dismiss the Wong complaint based on the forum selection clause designating the federal district courts as the exclusive forum for claims arising under the Securities Act contained in the Company's Amended and Restated Certificate of Incorporation, and which asked the court in the alternative to stay the Wong action.
 Also, on August 8, 2018, the venture capital investor and underwriters' defendants in the Wong action filed demurrers to the Wong complaint, and the Company, along with certain of its current and former executive officers and directors, joined in the venture capital investor defendants' demurrer.
 A hearing on the Company's motion to dismiss and the demurrers to the Wong complaint was held on October 24, 2018.
 On October 25, 2018, the Court ordered the defendants' demurrers to the complaint sustained with leave to amend and granted an extension of time for plaintiff to serve a First Amended Complaint until further order of the Court.
 On January 31, 2019, the Court stayed the case and stayed any decision on the Company's motion to dismiss on forum selection grounds pending resolution of an appeal of Sciabacucchi v.
 Salzberg, a case addressing similar issues in Delaware.
+On August 12, 2019, the Court consolidated the Wong and Li actions, and lifted the stay imposed on January 31, 2019 to allow further briefing on the Company's motion to dismiss.
+A further hearing on the motion to dismiss is set for September 17, 2019.